malliaris/SSNS/README.md

 While the first two requirements above were easily met, the last three required some trying and testing.
 Briefly commenting on those three, in order:

 * Of all the scientific computing needs, pseudorandom number generation proved to be the trickiest to satisfy.
-JavaScript's <samp>Math.random()</samp> does not appear to allow seeding or accessing the generator's state.
+JavaScript's <samp>Math.random()</samp> does not allow seeding or accessing the generator's state.
 The closest thing to a JavaScript stand-in for NumPy/SciPy appears to be [stdlib.js](https://stdlib.io/), which fortunately proved sufficient for our purposes.

 * It was great to see that, as part of its 2015 revised standard, JavaScript added "true" classes.  ("Objects" had long been part of the language, but the term refers to a key-value-pair container, not a class instance.)
 Certain OOP features like multiple constructors are still not possible, but, overall, JavaScript met the code's [structural](#classes-hierarchies-etc) needs just fine.